vijayshankarkumar/Competitive-Programming-Cheat-Sheet/README.md

   }
   return left - 1;
  ```

+- Binary search can be used to find the last or the nth possible solution within the search space if it follows 1 1 1 1 1 1 0 0 0 0 0 0 0  pattern in serach space.
+(1 means possible and 0 means not possible)

 - Any dynamic programming problem that involves finding optimal solution can be solved using binary search, it cannot be the optmized solution but it still be faster than the brute force.
 For example finding the longest common substring can be solved in O(n * m) * log (m) time which is slower than O(n * m).